dominikrys/dns-server/README.md

     - also check if everything in `mod.rs` needs to be pub
   - are the file names correct?
 - make into lib and not bin?
-- add tests?
-  - maybe just important ones if necessary
+- add important tests
-- Extra nice stuff:
+- Extra functionality:
   - Concurrency
   - TCP connections
   - Support replies larger than 512B